-The Jack County Community Supervision and Corrections Department is responsible for pretrial services, providing bond supervision.
-The Constable is also responsible for bond supervision.

-HFC completes the Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI) services assessments.
+Hidalgo County Community Supervision and Corrections Department (CSCD) is responsible for pretrial services, and Tropical Texas Behavioral Health completes Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI) services assessments.

-Specialty Courts
+Specialty Courts:

 Specialty courts are designed to provide additional supervision and therapeutic supports to a small number of defendants above what they might receive on regular probation.
 When the courts are operated with fidelity to best practices, they can assure the defendant receives access to the treatment and social programs necessary for the person's success in the community.
 Most people graduating specialty courts will not have a criminal conviction for the offense(s) for which they were arrested.
 In some instances, people who successfully complete a specialty court program are eligible for an order of non-disclosure, which allows them to apply for jobs and housing without disclosing their past criminal justice involvement.